KAMOME-code/RSA-encryption-in-Verilog/README.md

 # RSA-encryption-in-Verilog
-Result = "A^B mod C", 8 bit RSA but easily extendable, no side channel attack resistance but power efficient
+Result = "A^B mod C", 8 bit RSA but easily extendable.
+- no side channel attack resistance but power efficient
+- Do not put small number on "B" to protect "C" ( Chinese Reminder Theorem ).
+- "C" must be always bigger than "Hreg" otherwise outcome is not correct.
+So, put a big number on "C".

 ## Design and Block diagram
 ![image](https://user-images.githubusercontent.com/53184086/187013008-5f9f7fa3-ce35-41cd-a43e-b5351b9d8fcd.png)